mswhitby/classroom/_docs/classes/3rd.md

 - Class Code: **MN9DKZ**
 - Enter one person’s name if it is not already in the list.
 - Fill out index card with all group members .
-- Go to the **"Lessons"** tab, and we will complete the following lesson as a class:
+- Go to the **"Lessons"** tabs:
     1. BOLT: Introduction to Infrared
+    2. Read Steps 1 - 4.
+    3. We will complete step 5 as a class.

 # September 6, 2024